Apps For the Remote and Pre-Hospital Medic

 The majority of these Apps are for Pre-Hospital Care but we have also included some which are very simply, really useful.

 Pre Hospital Care Apps

-This is something completely different.
 For the remote and offshore medic working under an employer, you will have your own internal casualty reporting and recording format.
 SOAP Notes provides a fully inclusive recording software which can be used on its own if treating a casualty following an accident or incident or – if the medic is in an occupation health or nursing role – patients notes can be referenced and searched against previous encounters.

 Embed GPS data, add photos from the field or of the casualty’s injury or complaint and share in real-time to coordinate a rescue.
 Powerful stuff which is probably limited by screen size on a mobile phone but ideal for your Tablet.

 METHANE - by Prometheus

 This fantastic toolkit allows you to create a METHANE report and share it from your phone; click through each section adding content with a click of a 'button' and your location via GPS and then send via whatever comms route you have on your phone - email, text, Messenger, Hangouts, Whatssap.....